Table of Contents

 Any other water source, I would run through a Grayl water bottle.
 It removes all bacteria, viruses, chlorine, and other pollutants from the water and is essential if you get stuck in a sticky situation with no bottled water nearby.
 It’s not the cheapest, but it’s an investment in your health and will give you peace of mind.

-India is known for Delhi Belly, parasites, and waterborne illness that affects almost 40-million locals each year… Don’t gamble with giardia, E. Coli, or typhoid.
+India is known for Delhi Belly, parasites, and waterborne illnesses that affect almost 40-million locals each year… Don’t gamble with giardia, E. Coli, or typhoid.

 Water Bottle with Built-in Filter